6.1: How Enzymes Work

 Figure \(\PageIndex{1}\): Charge development in the transition state during ester hydrolysis

 When bonds are made or broken, charged intermediates are often formed, which are higher in energy than the reactants.
 Consider the energy diagram for the first step of a generic endergonic reaction, shown in \(\PageIndex{2}\).
-The transition state is closer in energy to the intermediae P, than it is to the reactant R. Therefore, the TS more closely resembles than it does the starting reactants.
-Applying this analysis to the ester hydrolysis reaction from Figure \(\PageIndex{1}\), the transition state is closer in energy to the charge-separated intermediate P, and therefore more closely resembles the charge-separated species.
+The transition state is closer in energy to the intermediate P than to the reactant R. Therefore, the TS more closely resembles P than the starting reactants.
+Applying this analysis to the ester hydrolysis reaction from Figure \(\PageIndex{1}\), the transition state is closer in energy to the charge-separated intermediate P and, therefore, more closely resembles the charge-separated species.
 In this example, the intermediate is higher in energy than the reactants, thus the transition state is even higher in energy than the intermediate.

 Figure \(\PageIndex{2}\): An energy diagram for an endergonic reaction (Image modified from: Chemistry LibreTexts, 6.9)

 Anything that can stabilize the charges on the intermediate will also stabilize the developing charges in the transition state.
 This lowers the energy of the transition state and catalyzes the reaction.
-In this section, we will investigate the mechanism underlying the catalysis by small molecules of chemical reactions.
+This section will investigate the mechanism underlying the catalysis by small molecules of chemical reactions.
 Presumably, biological macromolecular catalysts (like protein enzymes) will use similar mechanisms in their catalytic effects (which will be discussed in the next section).

 Chemical Strategies for Rate Enhancement